mia-care/documentation/docs/p4samd/handbook/verification.md

 - the user who executed the test;
 - when the test was executed;
-- the test outcome (passed, failed, etc.)
+- the test outcome of selected test suite (passed, failed, etc.)
+- Download report if available, download the report for the specific execution.

 ### AI evaluation